Luctum/Projet2PDL_OpenFoodFact/README.md

 filedToSearch : The name of the field where to search in the openfoodfact database. (eg: "code".)

-searchWords : Array of keywords to search. (eg: ['coca cola', "fanta"])
+searchWords : Array of keywords to search. (eg: ["coca cola", "fanta"])

-(filters : WIP)

-### Provider configuration

-provider : Which dump do you want to use in order to retreive the data. (eg: csv or mongo)

 #### In the case of _mongo_ :

 mongoPort : The port you are using to run mongoDb. (optionnal: 27017 by default) collectionName : Name of your mongoDb collection (optionnal: "products" by default) dbName : Name of your database.

-#### In the case of _csv_ :

-csvPath : The complete path where you store your csv dump. (optionnal : default is the root of this program products.csv)

 #### Complete example :
 ```